Douglas Favelo, PhD

 What books will I use in World History?

-View the World History Booklist for the 2015–16 academic year.
+The offical AP® World History Booklist for the 2016–17 academic year is now available.

 Am I ready to take World History?